joannakraw/pdf_tree_converter/README.md

 found in scientific articles.

-We propose Png Tree Converter - an online / command line (to be decided later) tool converting phylogenetic trees in image format (.png) to a selected text file format (newick, phylo, nexus).
+We propose Png Tree Converter - an online / command line (to be decided later) tool converting phylogenetic trees in image format (.png) to newick format.
-Our approach is based on computer vision algorithms - edge detection with use of convolutional layer.
+Our approach is based on custom image processing algorithms.
-The tool can create visualisations of trees using BioPython and toytree libraries.
+The tool can create visualisations of trees using BioPython library.

 ### Main tasks:
-1. Extract dendrogram structure from .png image for binary, unrooted trees oriented vertically (having leaves at the bottom of the image)
+1. Extract dendrogram structure from .png image for binary, rooted trees oriented vertically (having leaves at the bottom of the image)
 2. Extract leaf names
-3. Write dendrogram data to a tree file (ex. newick)
+3. Write dendrogram data to a newick file

 ### Minor/extra tasks:
 * Create an online tool using ```Streamlit```,
-* adjust the algorithm for different tree orientations/types,
+* adjust the algorithm for different tree orientations,
 * create online tree visualisations (toytree, biopython etc.).

 ### Presentation from April 2023